osteele/gojekyll/README.md

 In addition to being totally and obviously inspired by Jekyll, Jekyll's *documentation* was solid and indispensible.
 Many of the filter test cases are taken directly from the Jekyll documentation, and during development the [Jekyll docs](https://jekyllrb.com/docs/home/) were always open in at least one tab.

 The text for `gojekyll help` was taken from the output of `jekyll help`.

+The template for page redirections was adapted from the template in <https://github.com/jekyll/jekyll-redirect-from>.

 The gopher image in the `testdata` directory is from [Wikimedia Commons](https://commons.wikimedia.org/wiki/File:Gophercolor.jpg).
 It is used under the [Creative Commons Attribution-Share Alike 3.0 Unported license](https://creativecommons.org/licenses/by-sa/3.0/deed.en).